World 1914 CE

 Western industrial civilization has swept all before it.
 European empires, above all the British empire, rule much of the world.

 World history in 1914 - the West in command

 Within Western societies, relentless industrial advance has occurred.
 The middle classes continue to increase in numbers, and the working classes benefit from a rising standard of living.
-New inventions – the car, telephone, aeroplane – continue to change the lives of Westerners.
+New inventions such as the lightbulb, gramophones, the telephone, cameras, the car, aeroplanes and artificial fertilizers – continue to change the lives of Westerners.

 The USA and Germany have drawn ahead of Britain as industrial powers.
 Politically, Germany’s rise has destabilized Europe.
 The resulting tensions have divided much of Europe into two camps – Germany, Austro-Hungary and Italy on one side, Britain, France and Russia on the other.
 It will not take much of a spark to set these nations against each other, and this year that spark is lit.

 Around the world

 In some parts of Africa, the arrival of European powers is met by fierce resistance (as in German South West Africa).
 In other parts, it is followed by shocking brutality (as in the Belgian Congo).
 In all of European-ruled Africa, local societies are drawn forcibly into the modern world, with railways, roads, western education and missionary activity all beginning to alter them for ever.

 South Africa sees a major challenge to British imperial rule as the Boers rebel in 1899.
 The British only succeed in bringing the Boer territories under control after a long, tough fight.

 Much of the Middle East has fallen under Western influence, though of a less direct kind than in Africa.
 The Ottoman Empire, meanwhile, has succeeded in tightening its grip on its territories – while losing most of its lands in the Balkans.